-a protein that helps tumors form new blood vessels.
+Often shortened to VEGF.
+A protein that helps tumors form new blood vessels.
 See also angiogenesis.

-a benign (not cancer) polyp inside the colon or rectum with finger-like projections of gland cells that can be seen under the microscope.
-These finger-like structures generally make up at least half of the adenoma.
-Villous adenomas are usually broad-based, pre-cancerous lesions, and often cause rectal bleeding.
-They are usually removed when found.
-See also adenomatous polyp, colon, polyp, rectum, tubular adenoma, tubulovillous adenoma.
+A type of non-cancerous polyp in the colon or other parts of the digestive tract with finger-like projections of gland cells.
+These finger-like structures generally make up at least half of the polyp.
+Villous adenomas are usually broad-based lesions, and often cause rectal bleeding.
+Because they can become cancer, they are usually removed.
+See also adenomatous polyp, colon, digestive system, glandular cells, polyp, rectum, tubular adenoma, tubulovillous adenoma.

 A polyp or mass that has some finger-like projections of gland cells when seen under the microscope.
 If there are enough of these, the mass would be considered a villous or tubulovillous polyp or adenoma.
 See also adenomatous polyp, colon, glandular cells, mass, polyp, tubular adenoma, tubulovillous adenoma, villous adenoma.